Tiffany Trump Stuns In Black & Gold Military Peacoat At Inauguration Concert

 Tiffany Trump’s Best Looks — See Photos

 Tiffany always knows exactly what to wear and always dressed so appropriately.
-So, the fact that she opted to wear a fitted black military jacket to pay homage to our troops, was amazing.
+So, the fact that she opted to wear a fitted black alice + olivia by Stacey Bendet the Rossi long structured military flair coat to pay homage to our troops, was amazing.
 The gold military-style coat was double-breasted and featured gold buttons on the bodice.
 It was the perfect look for the occasion and we love that she opted for something simple and chic.

 We love that Tiffany’s style is all her own, she’s even buying her own outfits for the Inauguration weekend without any financial help!
 A source told HollywoodLife.com exclusively, “Tiffany is paying for her own inaugural outfits, hair and makeup.
 Tiffany did her own shopping on the West Coast for her outfits that she will wear to the Inaugural Swearing-In Ceremony and Inaugural Ball.”
 Wow, good for her!